 Why Good Shepherd?

 Nestled off of Forest Hill Avenue on Richmond’s Southside a few blocks from South of the James Farmer’s Market, Good Shepherd Episcopal School (GSES) has been welcoming students with a neighborhood feel for more than 50 years.
 We are committed to being an open learning environment with intimate classes that typically have 10-12 students.
-Accredited by Virginia Association of Independent Schools and a member of the Virginia Council for Private Education, our teachers are dedicated to developing intellectual curiosity, critical thinking, and a lifelong love of learning.
+Accredited by the Virginia Association of Independent Schools and a member of the Virginia Council for Private Education, our teachers are dedicated to developing intellectual curiosity, critical thinking, and a lifelong love of learning.
 It’s within these cozy classes, up and down the halls, and throughout our neighborhood exploration that relationships are built.

 At a Glance